Honoring The Spirit Through Loving Care And Service

 The Rev. Angela Guida Telephone: (415) 206-5245

-Angela brings a broad mix of medical experience, management of large health-related community service projects, and chaplaincy service to her work at Sojourn.
-As a registered nurse, she most enjoyed her work with Medicaid patients in an inpatient detoxification unit; while as a social worker, she worked in outpatient clinics, among other settings, typically serving multiply-diagnosed indigent (and often homeless) persons.
-At the administrative/management level she has been involved in local and regional planning, implementation and assessment; and was the lead in bringing a number of model programs to various communities.
+As a registered nurse, Angela most enjoyed her work with Medicaid patients in an inpatient detoxification unit; while as a social worker, she worked in outpatient clinics, among other settings, typically serving multiply-diagnosed indigent (and often homeless) persons.
+At the administrative/management level, she has been involved in local and regional planning, implementation and assessment; and was the lead in bringing a number of model programs to various communities in Southern Arizona.
 For instance, while working for COPE Community Services, she played a pivotal role in bringing street outreach, needle exchange and other needed assistance to a primarily Mexican and Mexican-American population living in South Tucson.
-She has done pastoral care in a varitey of settings, finding her recent work with Network Ministries on the streets of the Tenderloin and at the Ambassador SRO hotel "especially fulfilling."
+She has done pastoral care in a variety of settings, finding her recent work on the streets of the Tenderloin and at the Ambassador SRO hotel "especially fulfilling."

 Spiritual Care Manager